betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1.md

 ### Multiple Spacecraft Configurations: A Performance Portability Challenge
 Apollo wasn't just a single spacecraft.
 It was two: the Command and Service Module (CSM) and the Lunar Module (LM).
 Each had its own AGC and was further divided into two stages.
-Depending on the phase of a mission, the vehicles were joined together in various configurations with dramatically different operating characteristics.
+Depending on the phase of a mission<sup>[54]</sup>, the vehicles were joined together in various configurations with dramatically different operating characteristics.
 Developing a single program, the Digital Auto Pilot (DAP),<sup>[7]</sup> to provide effective GNC for any configuration, even off-nominal cases, presented what amounts to a significant performance portability problem.
 In Part 2 of this series we'll discuss how software developers met this challenge.